The core principle

 Redaction before the model

-Permissions travel with the data
+Permissions travel with the evidence

 Two human gates